AnderUstarroz/cubist-games/README.md

 - Go to the root folder of the webapp using this library and run `yarn link "cubist-games-lib"`
 - You need to run `yarn build` any time you update the library in order to see the changes in the webapp.
 - Note: If using VSCode hit `Comand + Shift + P` and type `Reload Window` to refresh typescript after running `yarn build`.

+To remove the link just run: `yarn unlink "cubist-games-lib"`

+# Publish Package

+To publish the package:

+- Run `yarn publish --access public`
+- Type the new package version.
+- Add the Google authentication code.